Build an inline checkout

 14</script>

-We covered the required settings for an inline checkout, but you may also pass
+We've covered the required settings for an inline checkout, but you can also pass

 locale